zsparal/api-documentation/source/payments/hosted-checkout.rst

 #.
 Go to your `Profiles <https://www.mollie.com/dashboard/settings/profiles>`_.
 #.
 Click on a **Personalize Checkout** button.
 #.
 Upload images within the specified restrictions.

+The personalization of a background can also be viewed on `our Hosted Checkout demo <https://demo.mollie.com/>`_.

 Single-click payments for returning customers
 ---------------------------------------------